 The “No Money or Resources” obstacle.
 This obstacle can be solved in various ways.
 I encourage you to first logically assess what goals you can achieve with little to no investment.
 This will negate the need for investors.

-Regardless of the goal being goal there are always certain things that can be achieved without much money.
+Regardless of the goal there are always certain things that can be achieved without much money.

 Find these things and do them.

 If you find yourself at a point where you need capital to move forward then there is help.